timok81/cf-movies-client/README.md

 ## Overview

 A React-based movie database app where users can register and manage their account, view details about movies, and manage their favorite movies.
 Uses Node/Express with MongoDB as backend.
+The app can be viewed here: https://muhviedb.netlify.app/

 ## Installation